-Best known for his exploration photography, George Steinmetz (b.
-1957) has a restless curiosity for the unknown: remote deserts, obscure cultures, the mysteries of science and technology.
-A regular contributor to National Geographic and GEO Magazines, he has explored subjects ranging from the remotest stretches of Arabia’s Empty Quarter to the unknown tree people of Irian Jaya.
+Best known for his exploration photography, George Steinmetz has a restless curiosity for the unknown: remote landscapes, our changing climate, and how we can meet the ever-expanding food needs of humanity.
+A regular contributor to National Geographic and the NY Times Magazine, he has explored subjects ranging from the remotest stretches of Arabia’s Empty Quarter to the largest coal mine in China.

-Steinmetz has won numerous awards for photography during his 25-year career, including two first prizes in science and technology from World Press Photo.
-He has also won awards and citations from Pictures of the Year, Overseas Press Club and Life Magazine’s Alfred Eisenstaedt Awards, and was named National Geographic’s Adventurer of the year in 2008.
+George has won numerous awards for photography during his 35-year career, including three prizes from World Press Photo.
+He has also won the Environmental Vision award from Pictures of the Year, a citation from the Overseas Press Club, and was named National Geographic’s Adventurer of the year in 2008.

-His current passion is photographing the world’s deserts while piloting a motorized paraglider.
+Born in California in 1957, George graduated from Stanford University with a degree in Geophysics.
+He began his career in photography after hitchhiking through Africa for 28 months.
+He spent fifteen years exploring the world’s deserts, much of it while piloting a motorized paraglider.
 This experimental aircraft enables him to capture unique images of the world, inaccessible by traditional aircraft and most other modes of transportation.
-He lives in Glen Ridge, New Jersey, with his wife, Wall Street Journal editor Lisa Bannon, their daughter, Nell, and twin sons John and Nicholas.
+His current projects are documenting climate change and the global food supply, primarily with professional drones.
+George lives in Glen Ridge, New Jersey, with his wife, Wall Street Journal editor Lisa Bannon, their daughter, Nell, and twin sons John and Nicholas.

 NEW YORK AIR